-For a detailed description of this file and how to program the adapter Java files in general, see "Creating Custom Adapters and Event Beans" in the Oracle Complex Event Processing Developer's Guide for Eclipse.
+For a detailed description of this file and how to program the adapter Java files in general, see "Creating Custom Adapters and Event Beans" in the Oracle Fusion Middleware Developer's Guide for Oracle Complex Event Processing for Eclipse.

 An XML file that configures the simpleEventSource adapter and eventStream channel components.
 The adapter includes a <record-parameters> element that specifies that the component will record events to the event store; similarly, the channel includes a <playback-parameters> element that specifies that it receives playback events.